nsiatras/kiwi/README.md

-# Kiwi - RAD Framework for FreeBasic Applications
+# Kiwi - RAD Framework for FreeBasic
 Kiwi is a Rapid Application framework for [FreeBasic](https://github.com/freebasic/fbc). <br>
 Goal of Kiwi is to bring fast and easy to use features of Java to FreeBasic.